gsa-central/galaxy-gsa/tutorials/using-galaxy-gsa.md

 >
 > **Organism**: human (H sapiens)

-And Click `Execute` for Gene Set Analysis.
+And Click `Execute` for the Gene Set Analysis.

-If you want to gene ID convert as symbol, you need to set the parameters `Convert gene ID to SYMBOL` as `Yes`, which is located in `Advanced Options`.
+If you want the gene ID to be converted to gene symbol, you need to set the parameter `Convert gene ID to SYMBOL` to `Yes`.
+This is located in `Advanced Options`.

 <img src="using-galaxy-gsa.assets/image-20210713105210493.png" alt="image-20210713105210493" style="zoom:67%;" />

-The result `Significant_Reactome_Pathway_result` also will be in the `History`.
-It is a CSV file, you can look online or download to check with Excel software.
+The resulting `Significant_Reactome_Pathway_result` will appear in the `History`.
+It will be a CSV file, which you can look online or download to check with other software.

 ![image-20210713110132020](using-galaxy-gsa.assets/image-20210713110132020.png)

 **Results**

-The table of the result will as like this table.
+The result table will look like the following table.

 <img src="using-galaxy-gsa.assets/image-20210713110354096.png" alt="image-20210713110354096" style="zoom:67%;" />

 ## GSAR

 **GSAR (Gene Set Analysis in R)** is an R package which provides a set of multivariate statistical tests for self-contained gene set analysis (GSA).
 GSAR consists of two-sample multivariate nonparametric statistical methods testing a null hypothesis against specific alternative hypotheses, such as differences in mean (shift), variance (scale) or correlation structure.
 It also offers a graphical visualization tool for the correlation networks obtained from expression data to examine the change in the net correlation structure of a gene set between two conditions based on the minimum spanning trees.

 GSAR tools have 5 methods.